anaef/lua-linear/doc/Core.md

 ## `linear.vector (length)`

 Creates a new vector of the specified length.
+The components of the vector are initialized to 0.

 ## `linear.matrix (rows, cols [, order])`

 Creates a new matrix of the specified size.
 Order is one of `"row"`, `"col"`, and defaults to creating a matrix with row major order.
+The elements of the matrix are initialized to 0.

 ## `linear.totable (x|X)`